 - skin irritations/skin chaffing

-The muscles that become separated in the condition of Diastasis Recti are the rectus abdominis – your oblique muscles may also be impacted by the separation of your core abdominal muscles.
+The muscles that become separated in the condition of Diastasis Recti are the rectus abdominis.
+Its important to be aware that Oblique muscles can also be impacted by the separation of core abdominal muscles.

 Does exercise make your tummy pooch or tummy bulges worse?